Tarrant County · Owner Guide

 What Inventory Looks Like in 76179 Right Now

 In 76179 as of early 2026, the market has more inventory than it did in 2021 and 2022, but supply is not evenly distributed.
-The $250K–$350K range — which covers most first-time buyer and move-up buyer activity in this zip code — has more competition than anything above $400K.
-Properties that are recently updated, priced close to comparables, and in strong school zones tend to move faster; homes with deferred maintenance or dated condition are sitting longer.
-The median days on market is around 66, which is meaningfully slower than the pandemic peak.
-That gives buyers time to do due diligence, ask for inspections, and negotiate concessions — all of which were difficult in 2022.
+The $250K to $350K range, which covers most first-time buyer and move-up buyer activity in this zip code, has more competition than anything above $400K.
+Properties that are recently updated, priced close to comparables, and shown well tend to move faster; homes with deferred maintenance or dated condition are sitting longer.
+The average days on market is around 53 (RentCast, June 2026), which is meaningfully slower than the pandemic peak.
+That gives buyers time to do due diligence, ask for inspections, and negotiate concessions, all of which were difficult in 2022.
 What you won't find in 76179 right now: the deeply discounted distress that people assume a 'bad market' creates.
 Values have held up.
 The opportunity is more time and leverage, less price.

 Common Questions